colbyford/dolly-on-azure-functions/README.md

 That's it!
 Once the Function app is deployed, you can locate the URL and App key from the service's screen in the Azure Portal.

 Please read the accompanying [blog post](https://colbyford.medium.com/deploying-databricks-dolly-on-azure-functions-fac718842d64) for more context into the use of this Docker image.

+## Dolly on GPU-enable K8s

+For a walkthrough on how to deploy a GPU-enabled Azure Kubernetes cluster, see [GPU-on-AKS/Readme.md](GPU-on-AKS/README.md).